FelipeCSousa/projects/README.md

-# projects
+# Manager of books
-Some of my C ++ projects using Qt Framework.
+Aplication to help to manager your books using C ++ and Qt Framework.
+And SQLite.